An underused lower level reborn as one hardworking room: a focused home office by day, a rich, enveloping lounge by night.

-A cellar comes with real constraints — limited natural light, low ceiling lines, a tendency to feel like an afterthought.
-The goal was a space that felt intentional and warm on its own terms, never like a basement pressed into service.
+A cellar comes with real constraints: limited natural light, low ceilings, a tendency to feel like an afterthought.
+The goal was a room that felt intentional and warm on its own terms.

 We began with mood boards and renderings to test a rich, enveloping palette before a single wall was touched.
 Custom millwork carved out a dedicated bar and a quiet work zone, while layered, dimmable lighting and tactile materials let the room shift character from focused to moody without missing a beat.